Recycled Vintage Clothing

 Vintage clothes are more than a piece of fabric.
 They are pieces of wearable art that can make anyone stand out in the crowd.

 Back in the days, people took to vintage fashion as a symbol of cultural expression and identity.
 It was even used to protest against mass-production during the second world war.

 This is the reason why recycled vintage clothing is becoming a preferred choice of many fashionistas who have unconventional style and fashion choices.
-Additionally, the resurgence of the vintage clothing trend can be attributed to the increase in awareness towards climate change and the need to adopt sustainable fashion.
+Additionally, the resurgence of the vintage clothing trend can be attributed to the increase in awareness towards climate change and the need to adopt sustainable fashion through recycling clothing.

 Recycled Vintage Clothing Vs. Fast Fashion

-Compared to newly produced fast-fashion clothes, recycled vintage clothes are older in age.
+Compared to newly produced fast-fashion clothes, recycled vintage clothing is older in age.